MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Configuration project (the project which contains the ``[name].platform`` file) can contain an optional ``dropins`` folder.
-The contents of this folder will be copied integrally into the final platform.
-This feature allows to add some additional libraries, tools etc. into the platform.
+The contents of this folder will be copied integrally into the final Platform.
+This feature allows to add some additional libraries, tools etc. into the Platform.

-The dropins folder organization should respect the final platform files and folders organization.
+The dropins folder organization should respect the final Platform files and folders organization.
 For instance, the tools are located in the sub-folder ``tools``.
-Launch a platform build without the dropins folder to see how the platform files and folders organization is.
-Then fill the dropins folder with additional features and build again the platform to obtain an advanced platform.
+Launch a Platform build without the dropins folder to see how the Platform files and folders organization is.
+Then fill the dropins folder with additional features and build again the Platform to obtain an advanced Platform.

 The dropins folder files are kept in priority.
-If one file has the same path and name as another file already installed into the platform, the dropins folder file will be kept.
+If one file has the same path and name as another file already installed into the Platform, the dropins folder file will be kept.

-Modifying one of these files requires to build the platform again.
+Modifying one of these files requires to build the Platform again.

 .. _bsp_connection: